MITOU Junior Photo in 2025

 Award outstanding performance

-Creators who have shown their outstanding performance during Mitou Junior program get an outstanding performance award.
+Creators who have shown their outstanding performance during MITOU Junior program get an outstanding performance award.
 The award is highly recognized for Admissions Office of several universities, including Keio University SFC, Kindai University and Tokyo Metropolitan University.

 Award ceremony for graduates of the MITOU Junior program at The University of Tokyo.